-= \$500.000 (Total Payment on Maturity Date)
+= \$500.00 (Total Payment on Maturity Date)

-Because the Closing Value of at least one Reference Asset on each of the Contingent Interest Observation Dates prior to the Final Valuation Date is less than its Contingent Interest Barrier Value (and therefore also less than its Call Threshold Value on each Call Observation Date), we will not pay the Contingent Interest Payment on any of the corresponding Contingent Interest Payment Dates and the Notes will not be subject to an automatic call.
-Because the Final Value of the Least Performing Reference Asset is less than its Barrier Value and Contingent Interest Barrier Value, on the Maturity Date we will pay you a cash payment equal to the Principal Amount plus the product of the Principal Amount and the Least Performing Percentage Change, for a total of \$500.000 per Note, a loss of 50.000% per Note.
+Because TD does not elect to call the Notes prior to maturity and the Closing Value of at least one Reference Asset on each Contingent Interest Observation Date prior to the Final Valuation Date is less than its Contingent Interest Barrier Value, we will not pay the Contingent Interest Payment on any of the corresponding Contingent Interest Payment Dates.
+Because the Final Value of the Least Performing Reference Asset is less than its Barrier Value and its Contingent Interest Barrier Value, on the Maturity Date, we will pay you a cash payment that is less than the Principal Amount, if anything, equal to the sum of the Principal Amount plus the product of the Principal Amount and the Least Performing Percentage Change, for a total of \$500.00 per Note, a loss of 50.00% per Note.

-In this scenario, investors will suffer a loss on their initial investment that is proportionate to the Reference Asset with the lowest Percentage Change from its Initial Value to its Final Value (the "Least Performing Reference Asset") over the term of the Notes.
-Specifically, investors will lose 1% of the Principal Amount of the Notes for each 1% that the Final Value of the Least Performing Reference Asset is less than its Initial Value, and may lose the entire Principal Amount.
+In this scenario, investors will suffer a loss on their initial investment that is proportionate to the Least Performing Percentage Change.
+Specifically, you will lose 1% of the Principal Amount of the Notes for each 1% that the Final Value of the Least Performing Reference Asset is less than its Initial Value, and may lose your entire Principal Amount.
 Any payments on the Notes are subject to our credit risk.